+Ownership of residential property in Jersey is highly regulated, in order to preserve the limited housing resources for the inhabitants of the Island.

+Individuals

-Individuals - Ownership of residential property in Jersey is highly regulated, in order to preserve the limited housing resources for the inhabitants of the Island.
-In order to purchase and occupy residential property, an individual must qualify under the Control of Housing and Work Law (please see the section below for more information).
-Where a property is owned by two or more individuals, there are two types of joint ownership in Jersey.
+In order to purchase and occupy residential property, an individual must qualify under the Control of Housing and Work (Jersey) Law 2012 (the "CHWL", in respect of which please see the section below for more information).